-41. What is the difference between real assets and financial assets?
+34. What is the difference between real assets and financial assets?

 The material wealth of a society is ultimately determined by the productive capacity of its economy, that is, the goods and services its members can create.
 This capacity is a function of the real assets of the economy: the land, buildings, equipment, and knowledge that can be used to produce goods and services.
-In contrast to such real assets, there are financial assets such as stocks and bonds.
+In contrast to such real assets are financial assets such as stocks and bonds.
 Such securities are no more than sheets of paper or, more likely, computer entries and do not contribute directly to the productive capacity of the economy.
 Instead, these assets are the means by which individuals in well-developed economies hold their claims on real assets.
+Financial assets are claims to the income generated by real assets (or claims on income from the government).
+While real assets generate net income to the economy, financial assets simply define the allocation of income or wealth among investors.